AdaptiveConsulting/ReactiveTraderCloud/packages/server/cloud/nlp/README.md

 `npm run start`

-Will serve the function locally using the `functions-framework`
+Serve the function locally using the `functions-framework`

 **Note** - Requires solution to have been compiled into `/build`